 Freebie: Add your Epoxy Res-iT resin kit or your pigment bottles in a couple of behind-the-scenes shots, this adds the realism, and also markets your products by default.

 Wipe your resin instruments (cups, sticks and spreaders) with paper towel each time you pour with a little isopropyl alcohol.
-Allow the resin which may be left to dry completely, and then peel off.
+Allow the resin, which may be left to dry completely, and then peel off.
 Plastic tools should not be exposed to acetone because it may lead to the tool being cloudy or broken.

 Yes!
-Silicone moulds and flexible mixing cups can be re-used several times as long as it is clean.
-This can be done by letting the resin cure up and then bending it out.
+Silicone moulds and flexible mixing cups can be reused several times as long as it is clean.
+This can be done by letting the resin cure and then bending it out.
 Mould release spray is supposed to be applied frequently to extend the life span of the mould as well as keep the surfaces shiny.

 Pouring must never be done without a mould release agent or silicone spray.
 It suppresses the bonding of resin and promotes demoulding.
-The other thing you should keep in mind is that you should keep your tools clean and dry so that moisture will not make the clouds and surface defects worse.

 Great pictures do not only make your resin art look prettier they generate trust and increase sales.
 By mastering resin photography techniques like lighting, angles, and editing, your creations can appear as vibrant and detailed online as they do in real life.
+This guide covers everything from resin photography to advanced resin art equipment for photographers.

 Your next masterpiece will be a glossy on and off-camera masterpiece, with the right photography tools, and epoxy resin kits of Epoxy Res-iT.